-Results/ Comments: Here again it is not important to select the formatted cells first.
+Ir nstructions: Results/ Comments: 1.
+Select any cell on the worksheet.
+Here again it is not important to select the formatted cells first.
+2. On the Home Tab in the Styles Group , click the [Conditional Formatting] button.
+In the menu, point to Clear Rules then select Clear Rules from Entire Sheet .
 All formatting is removed from the entire sheet.
+3. Select cells A2:K21.
 You will be formatting the entire row of data if a specific condition is met.
-The New Rule dialog opens.
+4. On the Home Tab in the Styles Group , click the [Conditional Formatting] button.
+In the menu select New Rule The New Rule dialog opens.
+5. In the Select a Rule Type: area, selct the Use a formula to determine which cells to format option.
 As you choose the type of rule above the lower half of the dialog offers the controls related to your choice.
+6. In the Format values where this formula is true: field enter; =average(\$b2:\$k2)>70 click the [Format] button, choose a yellow fill and click [OK] twice.
 In this formula it is necessary to set the columns as absolutes while the rows are relative.
+7. Save and close the file.
 [Ctrl +S] and [Ctrl +W].

-o Sorting
+Sorting